Randomized Exploration in Generalized Linear Bandits: Related Work

-\citet{dong19performance} showed that the Bayes regret of \glmtsl is $\tilde{O}(d \sqrt{n})$.
-This regret bound is for a weaker performance metric than in this work, the Bayes regret; applies only to logistic bandits; and makes strong assumptions on features and $\theta_\ast$.
+\citet{dong19performance} proved that the $n$-round Bayes regret of \glmtsl is $\tilde{O}(d \sqrt{n})$.
+This bound is for a weaker performance metric than in this work, the Bayes regret; applies only to logistic bandits; and makes strong assumptions on the features of arms and $\theta_\ast$.
 However, it does not depend on $\dot{\mu}_{\min}$, which is a significant advance.

 Similarly to \glmtsl, we prove that the regret of \glmfpl is $\tilde{O}(d \sqrt{n \log K})$.
-Our analysis is under the assumption that feature vectors have at most one non-zero entry.
-Although limited, the result is non-trivial because the number of potentially best arms is $2 d$, $2$ for each dimension.
-This is the first analysis of this kind, a frequentist regret bound for exploration by Gaussian noise perturbations in a non-linear model.
+This regret bound is under the assumption that feature vectors have at most one non-zero entry.
+Although limited, this result is non-trivial since the number of potentially optimal arms is $2 d$, two per dimension.
+This is the first frequentist regret bound for exploration by Gaussian noise perturbations in a non-linear model.
 The good empirical performance of \glmfpl (\cref{sec:experiments}) suggests that the regret bound should hold in general, and we leave the more general analysis as future work.

-\glmtsl is a Thompson sampling-like algorithm.
-Thompson sampling \cite{thompson33likelihood,agrawal13further,russo18tutorial} is relatively well understood in linear bandits \cite{agrawal13thompson,valko14spectral}.
-However, it is challenging to extend it to non-linear problems because their posterior distributions do not have closed forms.
-As a result, the posterior sampling step has to be approximated.
-In general, posterior approximations in multi-armed bandits are costly and lack strong regret guarantees \cite{gopalan14thompson,kawale15efficient,lu17ensemble,riquelme18deep,lipton18bbq,liu18customized}.
-In this work, we provide a regret guarantee.
+\glmtsl is a variant of Thompson sampling.
+Thompson sampling \citep{thompson33likelihood,agrawal13further,russo18tutorial} is relatively well understood in linear bandits \citep{agrawal13thompson,valko14spectral}.
+However, it is difficult to extend it to non-linear problems because their posterior distributions are complex and have to be approximated.
+In general, posterior approximations in bandits are computationally costly and lack regret guarantees \citep{gopalan14thompson,kawale15efficient,lu17ensemble,riquelme18deep,lipton18bbq,liu18customized}.
+We provide guarantees in this work.

-\glmfpl is clearly a follow-the-perturbed leader algorithm \cite{hannan57approximation,kalai05efficient}.
-It can also be viewed as a variant of randomized least-squares value iteration \cite{osband16generalization} applied to multi-armed bandits.
-The specific instance in this work, additive Gaussian noise in a generalized linear model, is novel and we are the first ones to propose it. \glmfpl is also related to perturbed-history exploration \cite{kveton19garbage,kveton19perturbed,kveton19perturbed2}. \citet{kveton19perturbed2} proposed an algorithm for logistic bandits that explores by perturbing its history with Bernoulli noise.
-This algorithm was not analyzed and is less general than \glmfpl, since it only applies to logistic bandits.
+\glmfpl is a follow-the-perturbed-leader algorithm \citep{hannan57approximation,kalai05efficient}.
+We can also view it as randomized least-squares value iteration \citep{osband16generalization} applied to bandits.
+Our instance, additive Gaussian noise in a GLM, is novel. \glmfpl is also closely related to perturbed-history exploration \citep{kveton19garbage,kveton19perturbed,kveton19perturbed2}. \citet{kveton19perturbed2} proposed a logistic bandit algorithm that explores by perturbing its history with Bernoulli noise.
+This algorithm was not analyzed and is less general than \glmfpl, as it is only for logistic bandits.